migueldeicaza/mono-wasm/README.md

 $ make
 ```

-This will build the mono runtime as LLVM bitcode, then the libc as LLVM bitcode, then link everything into a `runtime.bc` file.
-This will also build the `mono-wasm` tool.
+This will build the mono runtime and the libc as LLVM bitcode using our version of clang, then link everything into a `runtime.bc` file.
+This will also build the `mono-wasm` tool which links against the LLVM and lld libraries.
+Finally, we will copy the Mono compiler and its `mscorlib.dll` file.

 ```
 $ find dist -type f